-Summer is the prime season for hiking, walking, and biking.
+Summer is the finest season for hiking, walking, and biking.
 It’s also prime time for watersports like kayaking, paddleboarding, and swimming.
-You’ll also discover fresh fruit harvests throughout the country including cherries and apricots in Central Otago and apples around Hawke’s Bay.
+You’ll also discover fresh fruit harvests throughout the country.
+Check out the cherries and apricots in Central Otago and apples around Hawke’s Bay.
 (Both of these areas are also famous New Zealand wine regions.)

 The only drawback to visiting New Zealand in summer is the crowds.
 December to February is peak tourist season in New Zealand.
-If you’re planning to travel to New Zealand at this time, be sure to book your flights, tours, and accommodations up to 6 months in advance, especially for super popular destinations like Milford Sound and Queenstown.
+If you’re planning to travel to New Zealand at this time, be sure to book your flights, tours, and accommodations up to 6 months in advance.
+It’s especially important for super popular destinations like Milford Sound and Queenstown.

 To escape the crowds of peak season, the best time to go to New Zealand is in autumn.
 Autumn in New Zealand falls between March and May.
-Although the temperatures are cooling down from summer highs, they’re still quite pleasant throughout most of the country.
+The temperatures are cooled down from summer highs.
+They’re still quite pleasant throughout most of the country though.

 The autumn months are a great time for sightseeing throughout New Zealand.
 The hiking trails are less crowded and the fall colours are out in full force by mid-season.
 For the loveliest autumn colours in New Zealand, head to Central Otago, Queenstown, and Christchurch on South Island.

-If you’re planning to visit New Zealand in fall, be sure to plan ahead during the Easter holidays and April school holidays as it’s a busy time of year around the country.
-You’ll also want to add some warmer clothing and base layers to your New Zealand packing list as it gets chillier into mid- to late fall.
+Planning to visit New Zealand in fall?
+Be sure to plan ahead during the Easter holidays and April school holidays.
+It’s a busy time of year around the country.
+You’ll also want to add some warmer clothing and base layers to your New Zealand packing list.
+Days and nights get chillier into mid- to late fall.

 If you don’t mind the colder and wetter weather, winter is not a bad time of year to visit New Zealand.
-Winter in New Zealand lasts between June and August, and although you’ll encounter cooler temperatures and less blissful weather, intrepid travellers shouldn’t write it off yet.
+Winter in New Zealand lasts between June and August.
+Yes, ou’ll encounter cooler temperatures and less blissful weather.
+But intrepid travellers shouldn’t write off winter quite yet.

-For skiers, winter’s a great time to go to New Zealand.
-The ski season generally runs between June and early October.
-The majority of the top ski resorts in New Zealand are located on South Island, particularly around Queenstown, Wanaka, Mount Hutt, and Canterbury.
+For skiers, winter is a great time to go to New Zealand.
+The ski season in New Zealand generally runs between June and early October.
+The majority of the top ski resorts in New Zealand are located on South Island.
+Most are around Queenstown, Wanaka, Mount Hutt, and Canterbury.
 On North Island, the best ski fields for a ski holiday are Whakapapa and Turoa in Tongariro National Park.

-With its longer days and warmer temperatures, spring is another fantastic time to travel to New Zealand.
+With its longer days & warmer temperatures, spring is another fantastic time to travel to New Zealand.
 Spring in New Zealand falls between September and November.
 It’s a great time to visit the country.
-You’ll not only enjoy warmer weather; you’ll also avoid the crowds of the forthcoming high tourist season.
+You’ll not only enjoy warmer weather; you’ll also avoid the crowds of high tourist season.